-'Visible - Out on TV' on Apple TV+ is The Kind of Show Only Apple Could Make - The Mac Observer
+'Visible - Out on Television' on Apple TV+ is The Kind of Show Only Apple Could Make - The Mac Observer

 Some Missing Elements

-Much of Visible – Out on TV is informative and moving.
+Much of Visible – Out on Television is informative and moving.
 Other parts of it are very funny.
 All of it is immaculately produced.
 However, that doesn’t mean there are no missing elements.
 With the exception of Transparent (Amazon Prime Video), and a few brief nods to Orange is the New Black (Netflix), Apple seems reticent to acknowledge shows broadcast on rival streaming services.

 There are other obvious omissions too.
 For instance, when the depiction of bisexual characters is being analyzed, Brooklyn 99’s Detective Rosa Diaz isn’t mentioned at all.
 (She’s only seen for one fleeting moment right at the end of series.)
 Likewise, when discussing coverage of the Pulse nightclub shooting, Anderson Cooper outlines how he delivered his powerful reporting.
 However, Rachel Maddow’s equally profound coverage is reduced to a small clip from the show, with no reflections from the prime time host, despite the fact she had been interviewed for the series.

-Visible – Out on TV shows the full power of Apple starting to produce content.
+Visible – Out on Television shows the full power of Apple starting to produce content.
 They brought in every huge star to dive deep into a subject that most other content producers would not put resources into.
 It is the type of TV only Apple could make.

 Leave a Reply